 You can either drop your pads into a soaking container as you finish wearing them (just change the soaking water daily), or wait until the end of your cycle to do a pre-soak.
 Adding a dash of a natural enzyme cleaner, such as our beloved Bac-Out stain remover, will help fight discoloration or odor.

 Soaking helps prevent staining, but is not necessary as far as cleaning your pads.
 Want to really keep your pads stain-free?
 Read more tips!
 Don’t mind some staining?
 Skip the pre-soak!
-You can rinse your pads just enough to get rid of the excess fluid and then store them in a waterproof bag like our Wet Bag, or just put ’em straight in the bag.
+You can rinse your pads just enough to get rid of the excess fluid and then store them in a waterproof bag like our Wet Bag, or just put ’em straight in the laundry.

 About 90% of the energy used for a load of laundry is to heat the water, so choosing a cold cycle is the best option in terms of efficiency.
 It’s also the best choice for your cloth menstrual pads: hot water will set in stains, shrink your pads, and ultimately shorten their lifespan.
 Cold water wash is all around better for all of your laundry!